yarohtar/cam-maths-notes-obsidian/README.md

 # How to update from remote
 If I make changes/updates to the Vault, you will be able to pull them by opening the command palette again and searching for "Git: Pull".
 This should do everything it needs to.

+WARNING: If you clone this AND are adding your own changes AND are then pulling changes from my repo, the obsidian git plugin sometimes gets very confused about merging.
+You should use command line git in this case.

+Alternatively, you could use the command "Git: CAUTION: Discard all changes" which would discard your local changes and sync with the remote.

 ## IF it doesn't! (usually on phones)
 And you get a message of type "Author not set, please do this in settings", you will need to do the following: